 To learn more detailed information about SRP and the iloveuguys foundation, please visit www.iloveuguys.org

-This year we are using a system called HERO this year that will keep track of tardy/no id/cell phone violations.
+We are using a system called HERO this year that will keep track of tardy/no id/cell phone violations.
 We also use this system for Tiger Tickets and positive behavior.
-Parents are able to keep track of their students tardy/no id violations as well as how many tiger tickets they have earned.
+Parents are able to keep track of their students' tardy/no id violations as well as how many tiger tickets they have earned.
 Here are the directions:

-- You must create an account on the computer first before downloading the ap.
+- You must create an account on the computer first before downloading the app.
 Please go to https://herok12.com/.
 Click on sign in (top right corner)

 - After clicking sign in, click on the picture that says parents

 - Hit submit after filling out the information

 - Click “no” when the message asks if you have a code